Canine Fitness with Paw Pods

 Train Front Limb Targeting Using Pods

-When doing offered behavior for hindlimbs, you may want to start with a folded towel or mat as your object as often a dog will not want to pause with his hindlimbs on a phone book or foam pad.
+When doing offered behavior for hindlimbs, you may want to start with a folded towel or mat as your object, since your dog will not want to pause with their hindlimbs on a phone book or foam pad.
 Over time, you will use a smaller and higher object than the initial towel or doormat.
-Be sure to give your dog enough room for his forelimbs and front half of his body between you and the folded towel.
+Be sure to give your dog enough room for their forelimbs and front half of their body between you and the folded towel.

 Train All Four Paws

-After your dog is proficient in front and hind limb targeting to two pods, line them up in a configuration that would allow your dog to be in a neutral, normal standing position with all four paws individually on a pod.
-Before you progress to four paws on all the pods, your dog should find placing his paws on the pods highly rewarding and valuable.
+After your dog is proficient in fore and hindlimb targeting to two pods, line them up in a configuration that will allow them to be in a neutral, normal standing position with all four paws individually on a pod.
+Before you progress to four paws on all the pods, your dog should find placing their paws on the pods highly rewarding and valuable.

 Alternative Configurations and Drills

-- Add slight distance, which will cause a slight straddle, between the front pods and between rear pods configuration.
+Add a bit of distance, which will cause a slight straddle, between the front and rear pod configuration.
 Perhaps move them one centimeter or one inch further apart sideways.
-Thus, your dog’s front limbs will need to straddle (abduct) slightly to get on the pods and so will his hindlimbs.
+Thus, your dog’s forelimbs and hindlimbs will need to straddle slightly to get on the pods.
 If this is too difficult, your dog will tell you by stepping off the pods.
-Respond by putting the pods slightly closer together.
+Respond by putting the pods closer together.

-- Use just two pods for all four limbs!
+Use just two pods for all four limbs!
 The forelimbs will be on one pod and the hindlimbs will share the back pod.
-Your dog will be in a neutral, normal spine posture and his limbs will adduct (move toward his centerline).
+Your dog will be in a neutral, normal spine posture and their limbs will adduct (move toward their centerline).

 Be creative!
 If you do not have Paw Pods, you could use tuna cans, cat food cans, or small foam squares from packing materials.
 If your dog needs more traction, wrap your substitutes in athletic or medical tape.